AQUASINE/fl-plugin-export/README.md

-# FL Studio Plugin Export
+# FL Studio Plugin Database Export

 To address the lack of a way to export a list of plugins directly from FL Studio, this is a simple workaround script that allows you to export a list of all your plugins in FL Studio in `.csv` format by collecting all the data from .nfo files in the `Image-Line/FL Studio/Presets/Plugin database/Installed` folder.